 A combination of zones that may be unique to the evaluation of an identified constraint or project proposal.

+(11) ERCOT shall ensure that the total system Load in the Regional Transmission Plan does not deviate from the ERCOT Long Term Hourly Peak Demand and Energy Forecast by more than 2.5%.
+Additionally, ERCOT may only scale Loads external to the study region down to 97.5% of its non-coincidental total Load.

-(4.1.1.1 Planning Assumptions
+4.1.1.1 Planning Assumptions

 (1) A contingency loss of an element includes the loss of an element with or without a single line-to-ground or three-phase fault.